ntunlpsg/ntunlpsg.github.io/content/project/coherence/n-coh-acl18.md

 ### Source code
 [Link to source code](https://github.com/ntunlpsg/conv-coherence)

+### Datasets
+Regard to WSJ and CNET license, we only provide entity grid files extracted using BrownCoherence toolkit.

 ### Citation
 If you use the entity grid files (including permutations) and the code, please refer to our [ACL 2018](https://arxiv.org/abs/1805.02275) paper.